mogol/flutter_secure_storage/README.md

 after this, you won't be able to read the values.
 You can only read those with encryptedSharedPreference enabled.

+### Important notice for Web
+flutter_secure_storage only works on HTTPS or localhost environments.
+[Please see this issue for more information.](https://github.com/mogol/flutter_secure_storage/issues/320#issuecomment-976308930)

 A Flutter plugin to store data in secure storage:

 - [Keychain](https://developer.apple.com/library/content/documentation/Security/Conceptual/keychainServConcepts/01introduction/introduction.html#//apple_ref/doc/uid/TP30000897-CH203-TP1) is used for iOS